-- Professionals as referred to in Article 3 of the Individual Healthcare Professions - Professionals as referred to in Article 34 of the Individual Healthcare Professions Act. - Professionals as referred to in Article 36a of the Individual Healthcare Professions Act. - Professionals who provide 'other care within the meaning of the Wkkgz'.
+- Professionals as referred to in Article 3 of the Individual Healthcare Professions - Professionals as referred to in Article 34 of the Individual Healthcare Professions Act. - Professionals as referred to in Article 36a of the Individual Healthcare Professions Act.

+Professional who provide care within the meaning of the Additional Provisions for the processing of personal data in healthcare, but who are not professionals as referred to in Article 3, 34 or 36a of the Individual Healthcare Professions Act.
 Before a care provider [zorgverlener] is registered as a subscriber or certificate holder, the UZI register assesses whether the assessment criteria have been fulfilled.
 The following criteria are applied: